GioF71/tidal-connect/README.md

 CARD_INDEX|Alsa index of the audio card CARD_DEVICE|Audio device, optional
 CARD_FORMAT|Audio format, optional (`S32_LE`, `S16_LE`, etc)
+FORCE_PLAYBACK_DEVICE|If set and if the file `/etc/asound.conf` is provided and is read-only, this will be the playback device
 FRIENDLY_NAME|Friendly name of the device, will be shown on Tidal Apps.
 Defaults to `TIDAL connect`.
 MODEL_NAME|Model name of the device.
 Defaults to `Audio Streamer`.
 MQA_CODEC|Can't comment a lot on this, defaults to `false`.